abd1007/pytest-lets-explore/introductory_examples/README.md

 While it's possible to define multiple tests in this way, there are issues with this method; the second test in `test_even_more` has not even been executed, and defining separate function for every test duplicates code, which makes maintenance more difficult.
-Fortunately, pytest has a mechanism for parameterising tests, explored in example 2.
+We require a mechanism for defining a series of similar tests in pytest Fortunately, pytest has a parameterisation mechanism, explored in example 2.